danemacmillan/vagrantshell/README.md

 ### Debugging PHP

-Xdebug is running.
+Xdebug is not enabled by default.
 It is configured according this tutorial:

 https://danemacmillan.com/how-to-configure-xdebug-in-phpstorm-through-vagrant/